Captain America: The Winter Soldier: Pre-production

-In January 2013, Hayley Atwell, who played Peggy Carter in Captain America: The First Avenger, said that she would not appear in the sequel.
+In January 2013, Hayley Atwell, who played Peggy Carter in The First Avenger, said that she would not appear in the sequel.
 However, Stanley Tucci, who played Dr. Abraham Erskine in the previous film, later said that Atwell would reappear in a flashback scene.
 Also in January, Marvel Studios announced that the film would be released in 3D, and Anthony Mackie said filming would begin on April 1, 2013.
 Later that month, Toby Jones, who portrayed Arnim Zola in the first film, said that he would reprise the role in the sequel.
 By the end of the month, stages were being built for a shoot at Raleigh Manhattan Beach Studios in Los Angeles.
 In February 2013, Emily VanCamp entered negotiations to play a female lead in the film.
+Karen Gillan also auditioned for the role of Sharon Carter; Gillan would subsequently portray the Guardians of the Galaxy member Nebula in the MCU.
 By March 2013, Maximiliano Hernández was signed to reprise his role as S.H.I.E.L.D. agent Jasper Sitwell from Thor and The Avengers and Robert Redford entered in talks to join the cast, as a high-ranking member of S.H.I.E.L.D., which he later confirmed.
-Toward the end of March, UFC fighter Georges St-Pierre was cast as a character based on the comics' Batroc the Leaper in the film.
-Powers Boothe was asked to reprise his role as Gideon Malick from The Avengers, but was unable to due to working on Nashville.
+Toward the end of March, UFC fighter Georges St-Pierre was cast as Georges Batroc in the film.
+Powers Boothe was asked to reprise his role as Gideon Malick from The Avengers, but was unable to due to working on Nashville (2012–2018).

 Captain America's uniform was altered from the ones seen in previous films, with a Kevlar-based ballistic component that would protect Captain America but at the same time function like a military uniform.
 Joe Russo said, "We wanted to use his Super Soldier outfit from the [Steve Rogers: Super Soldier series] as a way to represent, thematically, his place in the world of S.H.I.E.L.D. and the difference between working for S.H.I.E.L.D. and being Captain America."
 For the Falcon costume, the filmmakers were interested in adding more of a tactical design than was represented in the comic books, by including real-world webbing, straps and gear and stripping away the more comic book elements.